rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-3-alternative-reasoning.md

      |-----------------------------------|
 ```

-Because of that, the tree's root `r` is guaranteed to have one and only one
+Because of that, the tree's root `r` is guaranteed to have one child node only.
-child node - i.e. if it was a non-leaf root.

 ```
 |-r-------------------------------------|